Manuel Ferreyros

-Manuel José Ferreyros y Senra (Lima, September 2, 1833 — Puno, January 13, 1876) was a Peruvian naval officer and politician.
-Ferreyros was a friend and comrade-in-arms of Miguel Grau, Aurelio García and Lizardo Montero, all of whom were known as the Four Aces of the Peruvian Navy.
+Manuel José Ferreyros y Senra (September 2, 1833 — January 13, 1876) was a Peruvian Navy officer, diplomat and politician.
+Ferreyros was a friend and comrade-in-arms of Miguel Grau, Aurelio García y García and Lizardo Montero Flores, who were known as the "Four Aces of the Peruvian Navy".
 Unlike his comrades-in-arms, Ferreyros did not participate in the War of the Pacific, as he died prematurely, three years before the conflict broke out.
-His younger brother, Captain Carlos Ferreyros, fought in the war, commanding the Pilcomayo gunboat.
+His younger brother, Captain Carlos Ferreyros, fought in the war, commanding the gunboat Pilcomayo.

 Biography

 Ferreyros was born in Lima to Manuel Bartolomé Ferreyros, politician and diplomat, and María Josefa Basilia Senra y Echevarría.
 He entered the navy in 1853 as a midshipman.
 That same year he embarked on the French frigate La Forte, on board of which he made several trips between the Oceanian archipelagos.

 Upon his return to Peru in 1854, he took part in the capture of Arica and then went on to serve aboard the brig Almirante Guise, rising to alférez de fragata.
 During the civil war of 1854 he remained loyal to the government of José Rufino Echenique.
 In December of the same year, he went to the frigate Amazonas.
 After the battle of La Palma on January 5, 1855, which put an end to both the war and Echenique's government, he was discharged from the navy, although shortly after he was readmitted, and re-embarked in the Amazonas.

 In 1856 he was promoted to second lieutenant and went to the frigate Apurímac, where he remained until the uprising of that ship in Arica, in November of that year.
-The rebellious sailors, including Miguel Grau and Lizardo Montero, joined Manuel Ignacio de Vivanco's revolution against the government of Ramón Castilla, the same one that led to a new civil war in 1856.
+The rebellious sailors, including Miguel Grau and Lizardo Montero Flores, joined Manuel Ignacio de Vivanco's revolution against the government of Ramón Castilla, the same one that led to a new civil war in 1856.
 Ferreyros, who did not want to join the revolution, returned to Callao, being assigned to the steamship Ucayali, later passing to the subtle forces that defended the port under the command of Guillermo Jones.
 Callao was attacked by the rebel navy, and he was wounded in the combat of April 22, 1857.
 Shortly before, Ferreyros had been promoted to graduate senior lieutenant.
 In June 1857 he was promoted to effective first lieutenant.

 In September 1857 he was sent in commission to Panama and later to Rio de Janeiro, accompanying Rear Admiral Ignacio Mariátegui y Tellería, to meet the frigate Amazonas, which was returning from its trip around the world.
 He went to that ship as second commander and participated in the blockade of the Ecuadorian coast in 1859, during the Peruvian-Ecuadorian War.
 He was promoted to lieutenant commander effective in October 1859.